Clinical Negligence Solicitors: How to Choose the Right Solicitor for your Case

 Will I have to pay clinical negligence solicitors’ fees upfront?

 Conditional Fee Arrangement: Most reputable clinical negligence solicitors will take your case on a No Win, No Fee basis.
 This mean that they won’t charge a fee at the beginning of the case.
 Instead, the clinical negligence solicitors are paid with a percentage of the compensation money recovered if you win the case.

 The percentage should always be explained to you before you hire a clinical negligence solicitor on a No Win, No Fee basis – and it should never be greater than 25%.
 Our panel of expert clinical negligence solicitors all work on a competitive percentage and will always be transparent regarding any costs to you and your family.

 There are other costs involved with preparation of your case including court fees, copying medical records and hiring medical experts and possibly a barrister to support your case.
 If you win your claim, these expenses are usually paid by the losing side.
-However, due to our No Win No Fee agreement, you don’t have to worry about upfront costs.
+However, due to our No Win No Fee agreement, you don’t have to worry about upfront costs with our solicitor case.

 You only get one chance to bring a claim so it is important that you get the very best representation.
 Please contact our expert team of solicitors here who will give you all the information you need to proceed.